liamhays/hpex/README.md

 # hpex
+**HPex is deprecated (because it's actually not very good) and will receive no more development effort from me.
+This page remains for historical purposes.
+Please use [Alum](https://github.com/liamhays/alum) instead.** Also note that the current state of the `main` branch in this repository is basically broken.

 HPex (pronounced "h-pecks", short for "HP Exchange") is a RPL HP calculator to Linux transfer tool with graphical and command line interfaces, plus features found in no other Linux<->HP transfer tool.